facebookresearch/video-distant-supervision/README.md

 # Distant Supervision

-For flexible usage, we provide the extracted text embeddings of all the ASR sentences in HowTo100M and all the steps we used.  (link TBD)
+For flexible usage, we provide [the extracted text embeddings of all the ASR sentences in HowTo100M](https://dl.fbaipublicfiles.com/video-distant-supervision/processed_asr_emb_mpnet.zip) (Large file ~350 GB) and all the steps we used.
 We included the text of all the steps we used in [./data/step_label_text.json](./data/step_label_text.json).
 (Note that only 'headlines' are used.)